ruyrybeyro/chrootvpn/README.md

 INSTRUCTIONS
 ============

-Please fill VPN and VPNIP before using this script.
+Please fill up VPN and VPNIP before using this script.
 SPLIT might or not have to be filled, depending on your needs and Checkpoint VPN routes.

 if /opt/etc/vpn.conf is present the above script settings will be ignored. vpn.conf is created upon first instalation.